 The public interest in accountability and transparency by providing this information now has been weighed against the public interest in withholding it at this time.
-This information will be available shortly via the following link https://www.gov.uk/government/statistical-data-sets/fire1204-previous-data-tables.
+This information will be available here shortly.

 Providing you with this information prior to the publication date would require duplication, which would be an inefficient use of public authority time when the information will be available imminently.